VirajMajalkar/AI-Invigilator/README.md

 1. Entire model is divided into three different modules.

-    1. One module is to capture videos of candidates at regular intervals during exam time.
+    1. First module is to capture videos of candidates at regular intervals during exam time.
 Python class "live_caputring" is created which has 2 fucntions namely
        "live_video_capturing" and "convert_vid_to_images".
-Option to maintain Exam Start and End Time, sleep time and video capturing duration is also provided.
+Option to maintain 'Exam Start Time, 'Exam End Time', 'sleep time' and 'video capturing duration' is also provided.
+       '

-    2. Second modules is to determine the cheating.
-Based on pre-trained VGG16, final model is created and saved as "final_model1.h5"
+    2. Second modules is to classify the cheating instances.
+Based on pre-trained VGG16, final model is trained and saved as "final_model1.h5"

     3. Third module is to display cheating instance.
-Customer function "pred_inst" is created in django for this purpose
+Customized function "pred_inst" is created in django for this purpose.

 2. Function "pred_inst" first calls "AI_Invigilator_Record.py" having class "live_capturing" which retruns video and images of candidates captured during exam duration.